-A parable on the Logical Postivist "interpretation" of scientific models.
+A parable on the Logical Positivist “interpretation” of scientific models.

 The Parable

 Suppose an alien race comes to Earth and wants to observe our games.
 They are very interested in chess, despite the fact that they have eyes with properties that make it impossible to make out what actually happens on a chess board.
-(The whites and blacks and squares all blur together.)
+(The whites and blacks of the squares and pieces all blur together.)

 They can still learn about chess experimentally, they know they can sit two players (a so-called “white” and “black” player) down to play it, and they can tell behaviorally who at the end wins.